MassMesh/autoygg/doc/server.md

   route-nopull
   ```

 Then, to configure VPN egress in `autoygg-server`, set the `GatewayWanInterface` configuration option to the VPN interface `vpn0`.
-This will cause `autoygg-server` to add a default route via that interface to the mesh routing table (id determined by the `RoutingTableNumber` config option).
+This will cause `autoygg-server` to add a default route via that interface to the mesh routing table (update the `RoutingTableNumber` config option to change the routing table ID).
 The `GatewayWanInterface` is also used in the firewall rules that `autoygg-server` sets up.

-To avoid future routing table namespace conflicts, it is recommended to add the `RoutingTableNumber` id to the `/etc/iproute2/rt_tables` file.
+To avoid future routing table namespace conflicts, it is recommended to add the `RoutingTableNumber` ID to the `/etc/iproute2/rt_tables` file.
 This is optional, e.g.:

   ```
   42      mesh